jonesiscoding/searchable/README.md

 ## AjaxSearch Usage

-The code below is an example of how the `AjaxSearch` class could be used
+The code below is an example of how the `AjaxSearch` class could be used:

     let si = document.getElementById('searchWithMe');
     let fnResults = function(data) { <your code to do something with the result data> };